Filpill/blog-web/content/projects/2023-07-06-raspberry-pi-ssh.md

 The benefit of remote access is that you do not need to constantly plug in a wired keyboard and mouse to do some configuration on your Pi devices.

 The SSH access is ideal for cases with exclusive involvement of the terminal.
-The remote desktop acess is requied for situations using the graphical desktop environment.
+The remote desktop access is required for situations using the graphical desktop environment.

 ## IP Address

-Something thats common to both processes is that they both require the IP Address of the device.
+Something that's common to both processes is that they both require the IP Address of the device.

 To get the IP address, you can type this command into the Raspberry Pi terminal: